|Employer/Manager Workers Small Business Supervisor JHSC Member Health and Safety Ergonomist Healthcare Professional Engineering Professional|

 Specific approaches to recognizing and assessing MSD hazards, and selecting and implementing controls exist.
 Workers should receive basic training on these topics by competent instructors so they can participate effectively in prevention activities.

 Key MSD hazards include high forces exerted by workers, awkward postures, repetition, vibration, local contact stress and cold.
 One or more of these are seen in tasks such as lifting from the floor; twisting when lifting; working with arms overhead; gripping or holding objects or tools for extended periods, especially in a non-power grip; using vibrating tools; prolonged standing and long hours working with a computer.

 Job rotation, “lifting properly”, and most types of Personal Protective Equipment (PPE) have not been shown to be effective in preventing an MSD.
 None of them should be used as the only control for MSD hazards: changing the work is necessary.

-Participation of workers in MSD Prevention activities is especially important for success.
+Participation of workers in MSD prevention activities is especially important for successful interventions.

 Learn about common signs and symptoms of different musculoskeletal disorders (MSD).

 Keeping your team safe and healthy at work is good for business.
 WSIB's Health and Safety Excellence program provides a clear roadmap to improve safety in your workplace, whether you're just getting started or want to improve systems and processes you already have in place.